horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\sin \mathrm{am} u=\frac{2 K y}{\pi} \frac{\prod_{n=1}^{\infty}\left(1-\frac{y^{2}}{\sin ^{2} \frac{n i K^{\prime}}{2 K}}\right)}{\prod_{n=1}^{\infty}\left(1-\frac{y^{2}}{\sin ^{2} \frac{(2 n-1) i K^{\prime}}{K}}\right)}$$
 </div>

-So we've finally derived Jacobi's infinite series expansion for an elliptic function in terms of $\sin$.
-I'll admit, it's a little messy.
-But you can see obvious redundancy in the equation.
-Can we simplify this?
+So we've finally derived Jacobi's infinite product expansion for an elliptic function in terms of $\sin$!

+Take a minute to breathe.
+Jacobi was absolutely crazy.
+The theory of transformations he built was very intimidating.
+As it happens, the theory itself is not mentioned often today.
+The most lasting result was his expansion of the elliptic function.

+The expansion made elliptic functions more tractable, and it was important for Jacobi's proofs later on.
+In general, it opened the door for more modern analysis of elliptic functions.

+Because of this, you can now start to forget everything you have just learned.
+As long as you understand that we can represent elliptic functions with this infinite product, you are ready for modern theory.

 ### 4.5) Rephrasing the Expansion and Theta Functions <a name="4.5"></a>